named Best book of 2024 by Esquire, People, SF CHRONICLE, MARIE CLAIRE, LATINA MEDIA & HIPLATINA

 Jessica Hoppe

-an unflinching and intimate memoir of recovery by Jessica Hoppe Latinx writer, advocate, and creator of the online community @NUEVAYORKA on Instagram.
+an unflinching and intimate memoir of recovery by Jessica Hoppe LatinE writer, advocate, and creator of the online community @NUEVAYORKA on Instagram.

 MOST ANTICIPATED BOOK OF 2024: